dockur/dnsmasq/readme.md

   ```

   There are many other host-specific cases where some process and configuration binds
   port `53`.
-It may be an unused DNS daemon, such as `# bind`, that needs to be
+It may be an unused DNS daemon, such as `bind` that needs to be
-  uninstalled or disabled or a number of other causes but finding out which process is
+  uninstalled or disabled, or a number of other causes.
+So finding out which process is
   binding the port is a good place to start debugging.

 ## Stars